rmathew-uni/vox-profile-release/README.md

 #### Responsible Use: Users should respect the privacy and consent of the data subjects, and adhere to the relevant laws and regulations in their jurisdictions when using Vox-Profile.
 We also advise the use of Vox-Profile under the RAIL license.

+❌ **Exemplar Out-of-Scope Use**
+- Clinical or diagnostic applications
+- Surveillance
+- Privacy-invasive applications

 #### If you like our work or use the models in your work, kindly cite the following.
 We appreciate your recognition!
 ```
 @article{feng2025vox,